LeslyeCream/Timeline-reminders/README.md

 ***

 `folder_rules` Is a dictionary that stores the priority rules that should be applied to a certain folder containing reminders.
-For example if my main folder is `Calendar` and contains a subfolder called `Birthdays` I can add a level 1 priority (i.e. a header H1) for all reminders within `Birthdays'.
+For example: if my main folder is `Calendar` and contains a subfolder called `Birthdays` I can add a level 1 priority (i.e. a header H1) for all reminders within `Birthdays'.
 The default value is a code line style.

 ![Screenshot_20241228-180247_cropped](https://github.com/user-attachments/assets/cab50dc5-0848-4ea3-8107-4123a0ca2b04)